prof-groff/deep-learning/DL_RESOURCES.md

 ## Udacity
 http://www.udacity.com

-Udacity is an online training platform for data science, machine learning, software devleopment, and much more.
+Udacity is an online training platform for data science, machine learning, software devlelopment, and much more.
 Many classes or modules are available for free.

 ## Kaggle
 http://www.kaggle.com

 Kaggle is an online community of data scientists.
-Users can create and share online Jupyter Notebook or Python scripts, and can run them in the cloud.
+Users can create and share online Jupyter Notebook or Python scripts and can run them in the cloud.
 Community members can also participate in data science competitions.

 ## FloydHub
 http://www.floydhub.com

-FloydHub is a cloud-base platform for building, training, and deploying deep learning models.
+FloydHub is a cloud-based platform for building, training, and deploying deep learning models.
 There is a free tier with limited capacity.

 ## Google Cloud
 http://cloud.google.com